LEETGroupPages/AlternativeData/facebook.md

 ## Analyst consensus data
 {: #consensus }
 Facebook/META is covered by 40-50 sell-side analysts, aggregated (Refinitiv, Bloomberg, FactSet, S&P Capital IQ, Zacks) into consensus on Earnings per Share and Revenue only.
 [StreetAccount](https://www.streetaccount.com/) provides some expectation on Daily Active Users, Monthly Active Users and Average Revenue per User.

+## Disclaimer
+I'm not a financial advisor.
+These are merely my personal opinions.
+If you need financial advice, please consult a licensed professional.
+Do your own research.